federicotdn/verb/README.md

 Note that the heading has a `:verb:` tag. **Verb functions only process headings that contain this tag, and ignore the rest.** This allows you to create documents that may have a combination of HTTP request specifications and other information types.
 To tag a heading, simply move the point to it and press <kbd>C-c C-c</kbd>, and then type in `verb` <kbd>RET</kbd>.
 Note that in Org mode, by default, headings inherit their parents' tags (see the `org-use-tag-inheritance` variable).
 This implies that once you've tagged one of the parent headings, all its child headings will have that tag as well.

-To easily add the `:verb:` tag to all headings in an Org document, add the following at the top of your file:
+To easily add the `:verb:` tag to all headings in an Org document, add the following [in-buffer setting](https://orgmode.org/manual/In_002dbuffer-Settings.html) at the top of your file:
 ```
 #+FILETAGS: :verb:
 ```